vladimirfedorov/etcetera/docs/index.md

 - **className** CSS class name

-Adds *className* if `.class` attribtute of the first element doesn't contain it, removes otherwise
+Adds *className* if `.class` attribute of the first element doesn't contain it, removes otherwise

 Returns the same array of CSS classes, allows chaining